-The council reviewed and adopted its SDF during 2021/2022 financial year.
+The Council reviewed and adopted its SDF during 2021/2022 financial year and reviewed annually thereafter including in 2025.
 It identifies rural service centres that will be used to reach-out to rural communities as we expand service delivery.
-We embrace the call of the 3rd development" as a programme towards the realisation of the objectives of the Second Phase of Back to Basics programme.
+We embrace the call of the 3rd Presidential Local Government Summit theme: "Transforming Municipal Spaces for radical social and economic development" as a programme towards the realisation of the objectives of the Second Phase of Back to Basics programme, District Development Model and Operation Vula Phase 2 priorities.